okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 ### Adding labels to pods

-Currently, the service does not have any in ports.
+Currently, the service does not have any in ports. `kubectl label pods secure-monolith "secure=enabled"` allows us to add labels and then we will be able to try hitting the exposed port.